ComposableFi/composable-vm/contracts/cosmwasm/executor/README.md

 ```

 ### Transfer
-Queries `gateway`, gets the contract address and then executes that contract to do the transfer.
+Queries `outpost`, gets the contract address and then executes that contract to do the transfer.

 ### Spawn
 Emits `spawn` event with the given parameters.